 - Shake the coconut milk well.
 Open the can and stir until smooth.
 Set aside.

-- In a large saucepan, heat the avocado oil over medium-high heat, about 2 minutes.
+- In a large saucepan, heat the avocado oil over medium-high heat, for about 2 minutes.

-- Add the onion and the kosher salt and cook, stirring often, until onion is soft, about 5 minutes.
+- Add the onion and the kosher salt and cook, stirring often, until the onion is soft, for about 5 minutes.

 - Add the garlic, ginger, and curry powder.
-Cook, stirring, 1 more minute.
+Cook, stirring, for 1 more minute.

 - Garnish with basil and serve.